v1ggs/abstraction-dsl/README.md

 > **IMPORTANT: This is only to be used in development!**
 >

-Problem: When having two transpilation configs for Webpack (i.e. differential serving: `modern/es6` and `legacy/es5`), webpack plugins being used to load javascript into HTML, together with `html-webpack-plugin`, can be used only with one configuration (either `main` or `legacy`).
+The problem: When having two transpilation configs for Webpack (i.e. differential serving: `modern/es6` and `legacy/es5`), webpack plugins being used to load javascript into HTML, together with `html-webpack-plugin`, can be used only with one configuration (either `main` or `legacy`).
 The same stands for the manipulation with `htmlWebpackPlugin.files.js`.
 Therefore this seems to be the only solution for now.

 This project is created to work with [abstraction](https://github.com/v1ggs/abstraction), but if you produce a valid `.assets.json` (built with [assets-webpack-plugin](https://www.npmjs.com/package/assets-webpack-plugin), see an example below) and have it running on the same server as the page, it should work with any setup.